-116. In October 2010, Karen Harper wrote that neither Sunrise nor Harvard triggered the algorithms for direct customers because Mallinckrodt was "looking at overall purchase trends for each distributor, not reviewing where the distributors were sending . . . [the] product."
-Harper wrote that "during the last two years, all Peculiar Orders that were on [Mallinckrodt's daily suspicious order monitoring reports] were . . . deemed to be okay and NONE rose to the level of Peculiar."
+- 125. In October 2010, Karen Harper wrote that neither Sunrise nor Harvard triggered the algorithms for direct customers because Mallinckrodt was "looking at overall purchase trends for each distributor, not reviewing where the distributors were sending . . . [the] product."
+Harper wrote that "during the last two years, all Peculiar Orders that were on [daily suspicious order monitoring reports] were . . . deemed to be okay and NONE rose to the level of Peculiar."
 She further wrote that "it was not feasible to forward the Peculiar Order Report to DEA due to lengthiness."
-These facts, and the examples of Sunrise and Harvard, highlight the woeful inadequacies of Mallinckrodt's suspicious order monitoring program due in part to their manipulation of the algorithm in order to thwart their reporting obligations to the DEA.

-117. Shortly after Sunrise and Harvard had their licenses suspended, a Mallinckrodt product manager expressed "concern about the sheer volume [of opioids] going through the state of Florida," observing that "[w]e are doing roughly 45% of our sales on Oxycodone IR in the state of Florida" and warning that "[i]f the state of Florida were to right-size [i.e., correct its massive problem of 'pill mills' and illegal diversion], this has huge financial implications."
-The manager was promptly warned by David Silver, vice president of strategy and portfolio management, to "limit email discussion" of the topic to avoid putting these incriminating facts-that widespread diversion of its products was generating massive profits for Mallinckrodt-in writing.

-118. Meanwhile, the parade of red flags continued.
-In an internal 2010 report on one of its customers, distributor Masters Pharmaceutical, Mallinckrodt noted that Tru Value Drugs, one of Masters' pharmacy customers, had signs indicating "cash only sales" to purchase Mallinckrodt oxycodone.
+These facts, and the examples of Sunrise and Harvard, highlight the woeful inadequacies of Mallinckrodt's suspicious order monitoring program due in part to its manipulation of the algorithm to thwart its reporting obligations to the DEA. - 126.
+Shortly after Sunrise and Harvard had their licenses suspended, a Mallinckrodt product manager expressed "concern about the sheer volume [of opioids] going through the state of Florida," observing that "[w]e are doing roughly 45% of our sales on Oxycodone IR in the state of Florida" and warning that "[i]f the state of Florida were to right-size [i.e., correct its massive problem of 'pill mills' and illegal diversion], this has huge financial implications."
+David Silver, vice president of strategy and portfolio management at Covidien, promptly warned the manager to "limit email discussion" of the topic to avoid putting these incriminating facts-that widespread diversion of the company's opioid products was generating massive profits-in writing. - 127.
+Meanwhile, the parade of red flags continued.
+In an internal 2010 report on one of its customers, distributor Masters Pharmaceutical, Mallinckrodt noted that Tru Value Drugs, one of Masters' pharmacy customers, had signs indicating "cash only sales" to purchase Mallinckrodt's oxycodone.
 After receiving a letter from Mallinckrodt in November 2010, Masters cut off its sales to Tru Value.
-Mallinckrodt wrote that "Masters may not be acting upon the information obtained about customers from on-site pharmacy inspection reports or documentation gathered such as a 'Drug Dispensed' listing."
-Later, in 2011, Masters received two shipments of a significant amount of oxycodone inventory even after Mallinckrodt put shipping restrictions on it.
-Mallinckrodt employees acknowledged that this oversight revealed a "clear gap" in Mallinckrodt's suspicious order monitoring process.
+Mallinckrodt wrote that "Masters may not be acting upon the information obtained about customers from on-site pharmacy inspection reports or documentation gathered such as a

+'Drug Dispensed' listing."
+Later, in 2011, Masters received two shipments of a significant amount of oxycodone inventory from Mallinckrodt, even after Mallinckrodt put shipping restrictions on it.
+Mallinckrodt employees acknowledged that this oversight revealed a "clear gap" in its suspicious order monitoring process.
 Masters eventually made the decision to "greatly curtail" shipments to Florida for oxycodone "because they saw a lot of red flags when visiting a bunch of clinics."

-119. Despite these issues, Mallinckrodt halted shipments of oxycodone to Masters (and several other problematic customers) for only a few weeks before resuming sales in January 2011.
-Mallinckrodt later reached out to another customer, Keystone, regarding the high sales in Florida and expressly requested that Keystone not sell to certain pharmacies that ordered large quantities, but did not stop shipping orders to Keystone.
+128. Despite these issues, Mallinckrodt halted shipments of oxycodone to Masters (and several other problematic customers) for only a few weeks before resuming sales in January 2011, during which time Mallinckrodt acted under Covidien's control.
+Mallinckrodt later reached out to another customer, Keystone, regarding the high sales in Florida and expressly requested that Keystone not sell to certain pharmacies that ordered large quantities, yet it did not stop shipping orders to Keystone.